-An easy and delicious weeknight favorite: Korean Ground Beef Bulgogi Bowls.
-All the salty-sweet flavor of bulgogi.
-With accessible ground beef.
-Make this easy rice bowl and top with a fried egg for a complete meal.
+An easy and delicious weeknight favorite: Korean Ground Beef Bulgogi.
+All the traditional flavors of bulgogi with accessible ground beef.
+Make this easy Korean rice bowl and top with a fried egg for a complete meal.
 The best kind of 15-minute simple dinner!

 Ingredients: